 No. The previous phenomenology can be reproduced by many models.
 We don't know anything about the fundamental properties of DM: the mass, the spin, the charges...
-Take the mass: it can be anything from 10^{-22} eV to several times the mass of the Sun (not as a fundamental particle, but as compact objects).
-Fig. 7 shows part of this puzzle (indeed it extends further in both directions).
+Take the mass: it can be anything from $10^{-22}$ eV to several times the mass of the Sun (not as a fundamental particle, but as compact objects).
+Fig. 7 shows part of this puzzle.
 We have some bounds which are robust: